The Champagne Mile recently tested out Qatar Airways Qsuite Business Class on the Boeing 777 from Paris to Doha.

 With sliding privacy doors, a lie-flat bed, excellent dining options and high-speed WiFi, the Qatar Airways QSuite ticks all the boxes.
 Quite simply, it’s a product that should be on every points and miles enthusiast’s bucket list, something that should become progressively easier as Qatar rolls out the product onto more of its aircraft.

-Booking the Qatar Airways Qsuite using points or miles
+Booking Qatar Airways Qsuite business class using points or miles

 Qatar Airways is a Oneworld airline, with award flights bookable (online via the Qantas website) using Qantas Frequent Flyer points.
 A one-way business class flight between selected Australian and European cities comes in at 136,000 Qantas points, plus taxes.